 I love this word, tutoyer: it’s absolutely untranslatable; it says a lot about French culture; and it makes no sense at all to English speakers.
 And the word vouvoyer, which means “to use the vous form”, is an equally great and untranslatable word.”

 Listen to the podcast episode and I read a whole lot more from that chapter.
 Now, on with the list.

 8. Chez: You’ve surely heard of restaurants like Chez Michel and so on… well, chez really means “at the place of” or “at the home of”.
 So for example, if you say Chez Oliver then you mean “At Oliver’s place”.

 9. Châtelaine: This is one of my favourite types of untranslatable words, because it tells a little something about France too.
 The word means, specifically, a woman who owns (or runs) a castle.
 We don’t have a need for such a word in Australia, for example, because no one really owns a chateau!

 10. Vachement: This one isn’t strictly untranslatable, but it’s a fun French word to end the list.
 It just mean “extremely” or “totally” etc. But literally, it means “cowly”.
 As in, that dinner was cowly delicious.
 You hear it quite a lot in spoken French and it makes you wonder what a cow did to deserve this delightful adverb.

 That’s it!
 If want more about French words and France and Paris, grab a copy of my book here or just click on one of the icons below.

-By the way, if you’re new to the podcast, here’s how to find mine on your smartphone.
+By the way, if you’re new to the podcast, here’s how to find it on the main apps.